bwplotka/my/web/content/posts/efficient-go-release.md

 ![](/images/blog/efficient-go/heap.png)

 At the end of this chapter you will learn how to setup continous profiling setup for **free** in minutes, using amazing open source software like [Parca](https://github.com/parca-dev/parca).
-And it's not just a "toy"--we use it in production for ~2 years. 😉
+And it's not just a "toy"--we have been using it in production for ~2 years. 😉

 ### How to Get "Efficient Go"?